subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Configuring-ONOS-Router-16A.md

-There are 3 steps in configuring and running ONOS from the distribution VM
+There are 4 steps in configuring and running ONOS from the distribution VM

+1. Pull the latest code
 1. Use the correct "cell"
 1. Create (or copy over) the config in the `~/Applications/config/network-cfg.json` file
 1. Use the correct launch script

+#### Pull the latest code

+Get the latest bug fixes for the release branch of ONOS.
+In the distribution VM, move to the onos directory, pull the latest code in the branch, and recompile.

+    admin@atrium16A:~$ cd onos
+    admin@atrium16A:~/onos$ git pull
+    admin@atrium16A:~/onos$ mci

+'mci' is an alias for "mvn clean install"

 #### Using the correct Cell